 In addition to being used for fishing, the skiffs are also used in harvesting the underwater plants or riverweed that is dried and used for animal fodder.

 The local water buffalo also "graze" on these plants in the river.

-At various points along the shore local people had set up floating "stages" where they could perform traditional music and dances for the benefit of the tourists.
+At various points along the shore local people had set up floating "stages" where they performed traditional music and dances for the tourists.

 I'm certain that I've seen the mountain on the right in a Chinese landscape painting!